RUC-NLPIR/FlashRAG-Paddle/README.md

 - **Comprehensive Benchmark Datasets**: A collection of 32 pre-processed RAG benchmark datasets to test and validate RAG models' performances.

-- **Pre-implemented Advanced RAG Algorithms**: Features 15 advancing RAG algorithms with reported results, based on our framework.
+- **Pre-implemented Advanced RAG Algorithms**: Features 9 advancing RAG algorithms with reported results, based on our framework.
 Easily reproducing results under different settings.

 - **Efficient Preprocessing Stage**: Simplifies the RAG workflow preparation by providing various scripts like corpus processing for retrieval, retrieval index building, and pre-retrieval of documents.

-- **Optimized Execution**: The library's efficiency is enhanced with tools like vLLM, FastChat for LLM inference acceleration, and Faiss for vector index management.

 ## :wrench: Installation